homezhan/artoolkit-docs/Unity/unity_on_ios.md

-#ARToolKit for Unity on iOS
+#Unity on iOS
+To get started with using ARToolKit on iOS, first visit our [Getting Started][unity_getting_started] guide.
+Also, look [here][ios_about] for iOS specific documentation.

 ##Requirements
-You must have a Unity Pro with iOS Pro license to be able to export projects from Unity that use the ARToolKit for Unity plugins.
+-   You must have a Unity Pro with iOS Pro license to be able to export projects from Unity that use the ARToolKit plugin.
+-   You must be using a [iOS device listed on our supported systems page][ios_supported_systems].

 ##Player Settings
 -   Resolution and Presentation